Publication and Research Ethics

 The Multidisciplinary Science Journal (MultiScience) adheres to the Committee on Publication Ethics (COPE) guidelines.
 We fully adhere to its Code of Conduct and its Best Practice Guidelines.

-The editors of this journal enforce a rigorous blind peer-review process together with strict ethical policies and standards to ensure to add high-quality scientific works to the field of scholarly publication.
+The editors of this journal enforce a rigorous double-blind peer-review process together with strict ethical policies and standards to ensure to add high-quality scientific works to the field of scholarly publication.
 The editors of Multidisciplinary Science Journal take such publishing ethics issues very seriously and are trained to proceed with a zero-tolerance policy in plagiarism, data falsification, image manipulation, inappropriate authorship credit, and the like, do arise.

 Authors wishing to publish their papers in Multidisciplinary Science Journal must abide by the following: